 The garboards get a fair amount of twist in the stern.
 By softening the plywood with rags soaked in hot water, the bend is easier to achieve.
 As mentioned in the instructions provided with the kit, some minor adjustments might be needed with the molds in order to make the strakes run smoothly.
 For us, this was the case with the first three strakes.
 After that, the rest of the strakes fitted the precut notches perfectly.
 Because the sheerstrake was going to be finished bright, it was cut from solid mahogany and we used the kit’s okoume strakes as patterns.
 Khaya mahogany was also used for the floors, rubbing strakes, inwales, knees, and the transverse and longitudinal thwarts.
 The bottom boards were cut from knot-free Oregon pine.

-The Penny Fee is ordinarily equipped with a standard tiller, wich lads from the rudder head through a slot in the transom.
+The Penny Fee is ordinarily equipped with a standard tiller, wich leads from the rudder head through a slot in the transom.
 The Norwegian tiller here was adopted because it provided clearance for an electric outboard set to port.

 As the bottom boards are not connected to each other for support, they need to be substantial, 3/4″ thick, in order to retain shape when stepped on.
 The wooden cleats holding them in place may get kicked open from time to time, but our clients wished the floorboards to be easily removable, and we followed the plans.